AdaCore/why3/doc/syntaxref.rst

 Formulas
 ~~~~~~~~

-The syntax for formulas is given :numref:`fig.bnf:formula`.
+The syntax for formulas is given :token:`term`.
 The various
 constructs have the following priorities and associativities, from
 lowest to greatest priority: